phoenixsite/django-latch2/README.md

 Author
 ------

-Developed by Javier Olascoaga and RootedCON
+Originaly developed by Javier Olascoaga and RootedCON